 I am a qualified life coach and hypnotherapist, experienced in coaching clients to help them make the changes they want in their lives (see my success stories).
 And I can help you move forward too, whether you seek career coaching or support in a new venture altogether.
-I offer a free no-obligation 15 minute phone consultation, so call me on 07947 475721 to see what I can do for you.
+I am based in Canterbury, Kent and Peckham, London SE15; and also offer online sessions, wherever in the world you may be.
+Please feel welcome to call me on 07947 475721 for a free no-obligation 15 minute phone consultation to see how I can help.

 Alcohol dependence is a killer.
 It’s now officially estimated that 5% of all deaths worldwide are attributable to alcohol.
 That’s 1 in every 20 people – enough to sober anyone up.

 If you feel that you’d like to have greater control over your drinking, good news.
 It’s currently Go Sober for October, where you can raise money for MacMillan Cancer Support as well as giving your body a significant health boost.

 But what if you know that you’ll just go straight back to your old ways with a large one once midnight strikes on November 1st?

 A number of my clients admit that they drink more than they should, usually in response to stressful life conditions.
 Alcohol becomes indelibly associated with relaxing after work, and eventually the habit turns into a dependency.
 That this is a socially accepted norm doesn’t help.